-Language files are contained in "lang" folder, and the instructions to translate main application language file is contained in "readme_about_translations.txt".
+Language files are contained in res/share/lang folder, and the instructions to translate main application language file is contained in "readme_about_translations.txt".

-Instead, if you are interested in translating Windows context menu entries (for W7 and above) please refer to instructions in "readme_about_windows_context_menu.txt".
+Instead, if you are interested in translating Windows context menu entries (for W7 and above) please refer to instructions in "readme about windows context menu.txt".